Who we are

 India / Türkiye

-Madhuri Karak (she/her) is an independent multimedia researcher and writer working at the intersections of climate, technology, and culture.
+Madhuri Karak (she/her) is a researcher working at the intersections of climate, technology, and people's movements in South and South East Asia for the last 15+ years.
+She writes, teaches, and speaks on topics ranging from Indigenous data sovereignty and the environmental impacts of tech infrastructures to the limits of geospatial tools for territorial recognition.
 Madhuri was a Mellon - American Council of Learned Societies Public Fellow (2019-2021) and holds a Ph.D. in Cultural Anthropology from The Graduate Center, City University of New York.
-Her writing on Indigenous sovereignty, climate justice, and AI has appeared in It’s Freezing in L.A., Slate, the Container Magazine, fiftytwo, Stanford Social Innovation Review, and Public Books.

 Cindy Julianty